-Aberdeenshire Council, NHS Grampian and Grampian Police are working together to fulfil this vision.
-We have written an Integrated Children’s Services Plan for 2008 – 2010 which sets out how we are going to work more effectively together to provide better services for children - Getting it Right for Aberdeenshire's Children.
+Aberdeenshire Council, NHS Grampian and Police Scotland are working together to fulfil this vision.
+We have written an Integrated Children’s Services Plan which sets out how we are going to work more effectively together to provide better services for children - Getting it Right for Aberdeenshire's Children.

 The IAF aims to bring about change in the way services work together and with families to achieve the vision of Getting it right for every child.
 The IAF includes: